 The church’s new year begins on Advent Sunday, December 2.
 In the three year lectionary the focus is on St Luke’s Gospel.

 In your community, and in your own life, is planning underway how to best make use of this year’s lectionary?
-It is just plain stubbornly irritating, especially if your denomination (like mine) has agreed we will together use the lectionary, to abandon it for a “teaching series” on the letter to the Romans in 2013, for example, when the lectionary wonderfully provides for such a series in 2014.
+It is just plain stubbornly irritating, especially if your denomination (like mine) has agreed we will together use the lectionary, to abandon it for a “teaching series” on the letter to the Romans in 2019, for example, when the lectionary wonderfully provides for such a series in 2020.
+Plan!

 Ordinary time begins (Northern Winter; Southern Summer) with the second reading being semicontinuously from 1 Corinthians.

 From Ash Wednesday through the Day of Pentecost there are several readings from John supplementing Luke.

 During the season of Easter, semicontinuous selections are read from the book of Revelation.

 Ordinary Time after Pentecost (Northern Summer & Autumn; Southern Winter & Spring) has semicontinuous readings of the prophets, chosen in chronological order and highlighting Jeremiah.
 The other set of readings is selected from throughout the Hebrew Scriptures for their association with the gospel of the day.
 The second readings are semicontinuous selections, chosen mainly from Galatians, Colossians, 1 and 2 Timothy, and 2 Thessalonians.

 As usual, the final Sundays in Ordinary Time focus on eschatological themes and the reign of Christ.

 If you have not been using the three year Revised Common Lectionary, might this be your year to begin?
 Especially if you have agreed, vowed, and signed that this is what you will do (as I have)!
 If you have been reducing the number of readings provided, might this be the year to lessen a bit of your own stuff, and gather, as a community, around the fuller provision of three readings and a psalm.